 At 7:00 AM on Friday mornings, a group of men gather for Bible study, conversation and fellowship.
 All men are invited to attend this lively discussion.

 The Knotty Quilters meet on Wednesday mornings in the Dorcas Alcove to make quilts for service organizations, and teddy bears for baptisms.
 Contributions of fabric, yarn, batting and thread are welcome.
 New members are encouraged to join.

 Prayer Shawl Ministry

 The Prayer Shawl Ministry group makes shawls for Hennepin members and friends who are facing a serious illness or time of crisis.
-Scarves and mittens are made for Dignity Center clients and Community Meals guests.
-These needle workers meet at church the 1st Thursday afternoon of the month for fellowship as they knit.
+Scarves and mittens are also made for Dignity Center clients and Community Meals guests.
+These needle workers meet at church the first Thursday afternoon of the month for fellowship as they knit.
 Yarn and patterns are provided.

 God grant me the serenity to accept the things I cannot change; courage to change the things I can; and the wisdom to know the difference.
-If these words ring true for you, Hennepin’s Recovery Group, Sunday at Five might be for you.
+If these words ring true for you, Hennepin’s Recovery Group, Sunday at Five, might be for you.